Wales Coast Path: History and development

 Plans for the new all-Wales coastal path were first unveiled by First Minister Rhodri Morgan in June 2006, when he officially opened the 125 mi route around Anglesey.
-It was anticipated that the Wales Coast Path project, which would improve access and link up existing paths, would take up to five years; it has been nearer six.
+It was anticipated that the Wales Coast Path project, which would improve access and link up existing paths, would take up to five years; it took nearer six.

-The idea for the path was developed from a desire to build upon the economic success of the Pembrokeshire Coast Path Both coastal paths were considered as major contributors to the visitor economy of Wales, and in addition to financial benefits it was also seen as an important initiative in encouraging both locals and visitors to discover and enjoy outdoor spaces, and in the health and welfare benefits that such paths provide.
+The idea for the path was developed from a desire to build upon the economic success of the Pembrokeshire Coast Path.
+Both coastal paths were considered as major contributors to the visitor economy of Wales, and in addition to financial benefits it was also seen as an important initiative in encouraging both locals and visitors to discover and enjoy outdoor spaces, and in the health and welfare benefits that such paths provide.

 The Wales Coast Path was officially launched on 5 May 2012.
 Earlier in the same year, Lonely Planet had rated the coast of Wales first in its Best in Travel: top 10 regions for 2012.

 The Wales Coast Path was developed by the Welsh Government in partnership with the former Countryside Council for Wales, sixteen local authorities, and two National Parks.
 The total cost of the project was £14.6 million.
-A book published in 2016 stated that in a single year (2013), "it had paid its startup cost twice over" due to a massive increase in revenue generated by tourism.
+A book published in 2016 stated that in a single year (2013), "it had paid its startup cost twice over" because of a large increase in revenue generated by tourism.
 A March 2023 report indicated that the financial benefits were continuing.

 Since 2007, the Welsh Government had been invested in improving public access to the coast of Wales through its Access Improvement Programme.
 In addition to this funding of approximately £2 million per year from the Welsh Government and the coastal local authorities, the European Regional Development Fund has additionally allocated nearly £3.9 million over three years in support of the project.

-The Countryside Council for Wales supervised the project and has said that improvements to the quality and alignment of the route would continue during 2012 and 2013 to ensure that the path follows the Welsh coastline as close as it is safe and practical.
+The Countryside Council for Wales supervised the project and has said that improvements to the quality and alignment of the route would continue during 2012 and 2013 to ensure that the path follows the Welsh coastline as closely as it is safe and practical.
 Improvements have continued since, with examples including the removal of a 10-mile detour inland following the opening of the rebuilt Gwynedd's Pont Briwet bridge in 2015 and the creation of a new right-of-way between Y Felinheli and Bangor in 2018.

 Over time, the completed path is expected to lead to the creation of circular coastal routes, as links to inland towns and villages are improved.